Gothic-Modding-Community/gmc/docs/zengin/anims/MDS.md

 ### aniSync
-TODO: I think this one is not used.
+Not used in the game.

 ### aniBatch
-Not tested in engine - probably doesn't work well, isn't used in any of the games.
-Probably not wise to use it.
+Not used in the game.